-To remove and replace the lower oven temperature probe remove the access cover plate located at the right rear of the range when viewed from behind.
+To remove and replace the lower oven temperature probe remove the access cover plate that the power cord and strain relief are attached to at the rear of the range.
+The cover plate is located to the right of the safety valve when viewed from behind the range.
 (Photo A)

 Take out the cover plate mounting screw and remove the cover.
+The power chord can be disconnected from the harness connector and placed aside with the cover plate.